-With so many digital marketing mediums available these days, such as Google Ads, it’s difficult to know which to work with.
-This article will take you through how to craft a solid digital marketing brief.
+With so many digital marketing mediums available these days, such as Google Ads, it’s difficult to know which channels to use.
+This step-by-step blog post by former Googler & Google Ads Expert Ben Tennant will help you to craft a solid digital marketing brief.

-Each one has it’s own features, meaning it can also be very time consuming ensuring everything is correct.
-A poorly setup marketing campaign means you could be losing money.
-Everything must be right from the very beginning, starting with the brief.
+A solid marketing plan is an essential part of your digital strategy.
+Each digital marketing channel has its own features, meaning it can also be very time-consuming ensuring everything is correct.
+A poorly set up marketing campaign means you could be losing money.
+Everything must be right from the very start, beginning with the brief.

-If you’re looking to increase sales or lead generation, an effective digital marketing strategy is the way forward.
-As a Google Partner digital marketing agency, we are used to running highly successful PPC marketing campaigns.
+If you’re looking to increase sales or lead generation on your website, an effective digital marketing strategy is the way forward.
+As a Google Partner ppc agency in Manchester, we are used to running highly successful PPC marketing campaigns and crafting digital strategies.

-Above all, to ensure a marketing campaign has a high chance of success, strong foundations must be laid from the outset.
-Whether your target audience will be reached through Google Ads, or social media platforms such as Facebook, Instagram, Twitter or LinkedIn, you need a brief.
+To ensure a marketing campaign has a high chance of success time after time, strong foundations must be laid from the start.
+Whether your target audience will be reached through Google Ads, or whether you use social media platforms such as Facebook, Instagram, Twitter or LinkedIn for your product or service, a solid marketing plan is essential.

-A key decision is to evaluate building an in-house marketing team versus using a digital agency or a freelancer.
+A key decision is to evaluate building an in-house marketing team versus using a digital agency or a freelancer to help market your product or service.

-Whether your business manages all marketing campaigns internally, already outsources to an agency or is looking to work with a new agency partner, you need a plan.
-The right digital marketing agency should:
+Whether your business manages all marketing campaigns internally, already outsources to an agency or is looking to use a new agency partner, you need a brief.
+A good digital marketing agency should:

 - Stop money being wasted on existing campaigns